yannh/freebsd_immutable_nas/README.md

 This repository has been made public for educational purposes, to provide an example of a working "immutable server", and inspire people to start working on similar architectures.
 It can also serve as a good read on the basic configuration of FreeBSD as a NAS.

-The [Boxcutter project](https://github.com/boxcutter/bsd) was of great help for the automated installation.

 ## Hardware (Q4 2014)